Speed Speed noun [ Anglo-Saxon

 Hoole.

-Spelling Spell"ing adjective Of or pertaining to spelling.
-Spelling bee ,
+Spelling adjective Of or pertaining to spelling.

-Spellken Spell"ken noun A theater. [ Slang]
+Spellken noun A theater. [ Slang] Byron.

-Spellwork Spell"work` noun Power or effect of magic; that which is wrought by magic; enchantment.
+Spellwork noun Power or effect of magic; that which is wrought by magic; enchantment.
 Like those Peri isles of light

 That hang by spellwork in the air.